Future-House/paper-qa/README.md

 $ pqa search -i 'answers' 'antibodies'
 ```

-PaperQA is highly configurable, when running from the command line, `pqa --help` shows all options and short descriptions.
+PaperQA2 is highly configurable, when running from the command line, `pqa --help` shows all options and short descriptions.
 For example to run with a higher temperature:

 ```bash
 $ pqa --temperature 0.5 ask 'What manufacturing challenges are unique to bispecific antibodies?'